COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 scheduled until test site is identified.
 Volunteer is needed!

-Because of the preceeding three items, the Production MXG Version 8,
+Because of the preceding three items, the Production MXG Version 8,

 and the next MXG Newsletter, is now planned for shipment to all MXG